 Doodle dogs have various generations that are termed F1, F1b, F2, F2b, and others.
 It’s big science.
 F1 is the first-generation cross between a Poodle and another breed with a 50-50 ratio of both parents.
 F2 is the second-generation cross in which 2 similar Doodles are crossed, Goldendoodle + Goldendoodle for example.
 F1b and F2b or backcrosses with a 75-25 ratio.

 The cross between two or more different Doodle breeds is called Double Doodle.
 The most popular Double Doodle combination is Labradoodle and Goldendoodle.

 It looks like the Poodles have been crossed with almost all the other breeds in the world.
-During our research, we have found at least 100 breeds of Doodles.
+During our research, we found at least 100 breeds of Doodle dogs.
 Some most popular Poodle crosses are Sheepadoodle (with Old English Sheepdog), Poogle (with a Pug), Shih Poo (with Shih Tzu), Pomapoo (with Pomeranian), Great Danoodle (with Greate Dane), and dozens of others.
 Check the full list of Doodles.